Azure/azure-powershell/src/Migrate/docs/New-AzMigrateHCINicMappingObject.md

 ```

 ### -TargetVirtualSwitchId
-Specifies the virtual switch ARM ID that the VMs will use.
+Specifies the logical network ARM ID that the VMs will use.

 ```yaml
 Type: System.String